wademauger/Richland-Jekyll/README.md

 All the pages are defined in Markdown in the root of the project.
 If you want to add a page, I would make a copy of `refuse.md` and work from there.
 Note that the navigation order is based on the `weight` attribute in the file's header.
 Unless you want to pull a page to the beginning of the navigation order, leave it at 10 so it defaults to alphabetical order with the other pages in that section.

-Markdown is pretty simple, this README is written in is, as well as most of the pages (except the ones I didn't feel like rewriting).
+Markdown is pretty simple, this README is written in it, as well as most of the pages (except the ones I didn't feel like rewriting).
 If you need to lookup a reference, I like [this one](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Removing pages is even easier, just delete the file and `git add` it, `commit`, and `push`.
 Don't worry, you can always step back in the version control history if you ever want to bring it back online.